General Regatta Information

-A variety of courses will be offered to all classes for each race of Antigua Sailing Week 2014.
+A variety of courses will be offered to all classes for each race of Antigua Sailing Week 2015.
 There will be several course options for each race to be chosen by the Race Officer immediately prior to the race, depending on the size of boats in the class and current weather conditions.
 Options will range from very short courses for small boats in light wind conditions, to much longer courses for bigger boats in heavy wind conditions.
-The objective is to have every boat racing for approximately three, but maximum four hours, on each day.
+The objective is to have every boat racing for approximately three to four hours, on each day.
 If there are two races in a day, it is anticipated that the total racing time will not exceed four hours.

-Courses for Antigua Sailing Week 2014 can be found in the Provisional Sailing Instructions booklet here.
+Courses for Antigua Sailing Week 2015 will be posted here closer to the Regatta.
 Final Courses and Sailing Instructions will be available at Registration.